 In order to avoid such contamination, there are 2 options:

 A strong dose of preservatives suppresses the growth of bacteria and fungus.
 Unfortunately, preservatives are extremely bad for the skin and can be stored in the deeper layers for years.

 Even if a cream is certified organic, but it is packaged in a jar, where you can put your fingers or a spatula, it has to contain large amounts of skin-burdening preservatives.
 The same is true for roll-ons or glass pipettes, which are constantly in touch with bacteria on the skin.

-We always prioritise the benefits of the product for the skin, even if that means that the application is sometimes a bit more difficult.
+We always prioritize the benefits of the product for the skin, even if that means that the application is sometimes a bit more difficult.

-Our lab works according to pharmaceutical standards, so the products are produced under the strictest rules to assure that no contamination takes place during the production process.
+Our lab works according to pharmaceutical standards, so the products are produced under the strictest rules to ensure that no contamination takes place during the production process.